Overseas Cohort Overview

 __________

-The Overseas Program length is 2 ½-3 years.
-This enables more time to focus on missions training as a separate module aside from midwifery education.
+The Overseas Cohort length is 2 ½-3 years.
+This enables students to have time to focus on missions training in addition to midwifery education.
 The response to the missions and midwifery training has been overwhelmingly positive as students believe it greatly enhances their preparation for overseas missions work after graduation from Newlife School.

-THE FIRST TWO QUARTERS FOCUS is language learning, cultural orientation, Great Commission awareness, and introduction to midwifery.
-During the first two months students work with language tutors who train them how to acquire crucial language skills that can be applied to any culture.
-The third month focus is helping students understand the value of the Great Commission and how to share their personal testimony supported with scriptures highlighting the Gospel message.
-Students are then given a life impacting opportunity to experience 10-14 days living in a provincial community with some of our full-time Filipino Christian staff leaders.
+Students enrolling in the overseas cohort must complete language and culture learning prior to starting their academic and clinical program.
+The first quarter of the overseas cohort is focused on local language acquisition and cultural sensitivity.
+Students work with language tutors who train them how to acquire crucial language skills that can be applied to any culture.
+During this first quarter students learn to understand the value of the Great Commission and how to share their personal testimony supported with scriptures highlighting the Gospel message.
+Students are given a life impacting opportunity to experience 10-14 days living in a provincial community with some of our full-time staff leaders.
 The experience may be likened as an introduction of life as a missionary where they meet new people, share their personal testimonies, and demonstrate God’s kindness in a cross-cultural setting under the oversight of national Christians who are assisting them to discover what missionary life is like.

 These initial first months provide a solid foundation that significantly helps empower and enhance each student's ability to interact with our patients as a missionary.
 At the end of the three months students will transition to the midwifery academic program of study.
 Students will also be given opportunities throughout their training to visit other missionary-based midwifery clinics and participate in rural outreaches.